werrkemi/Localizations.json/README.md

 Within each folder, you will see one or more files in `JSON` format.
 These are Manager businesses which can be imported into Manager.
 Each country can contain one or more country-specific reports.

+If we do not have `JSON` file for your language/country combination, please create new issue and we will add it.

 ## Getting started

-Before you contribute, you need to decide whether you are creating new country or improving existing country.

-For new countries, since we do not have any `JSON` file, there is nothing to import.
-Therefore just create `New Business` in Manager and create your country-specific report in there.

-For existing countries, you need to import existing `JSON` file into Manager to get started:
+You need to import existing `JSON` file into Manager to get started:

 1. [Download the latest version](https://github.com/Manager-io/Localizations.json/archive/master.zip) of this repository in ZIP format.
 2. Unzip the archive.
 3. Open Manager, click `Add Business` button.
 Then `Import Business` and select the JSON file from unzipped archive.

-## Creating or improving report transformations
+## Making Changes

 Please see this forum topic https://forum.manager.io/t/report-transformations-no-code-development-platform/35804

 It explains how you can create country-specific report.

-## Creating JSON file of the business
+## Exporting to JSON

 Exported business to `JSON` format can be submitted to this repository.